Student Forums

 The Co-op Model

-Antioch College offers a unique model of liberal arts learning that integrates campus-based coursework with intensive periods of cooperative education (co-op), generally in partnership with organizations off campus.
+Antioch College offers a unique model of liberal arts learning that integrates meaningful work experience into every student’s degree program through the Cooperative Education Program (Co-op) and Antioch College Works campus jobs.
 All students are required to complete a minimum of three 11-week quarters of full-time co-op engagement in local, national or international settings.
-The program expands the boundaries of the liberal arts learning environment by immersing students in full-time work, ambitious creative projects, cultural immersion opportunities, collaborative research efforts, or other forms of socially-engaged, field-based, experiential learning.
+The program expands the boundaries of the liberal arts learning environment by immersing students in full-time work, service, cultural immersion opportunities, collaborative research, or other forms of socially-engaged experiential learning.

 THE STANDARD STUDY/WORK SEQUENCE: